anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 This section will be used to plan for future offerings.

 <a name="8.9.1"></a>
-### 8.9.1 Performance & Resiliency - Metrics, Measurements, Testing
+### 8.9.1 Performance & Resiliency - Measurements, Testing

 **NOT MVP**

-#### 8.9.1.1 Performance Metrics & Measurements
+#### 8.9.1.1 Performance Measurements

-The following table contains a lists of performance metrics, measurements, and/or capabilities, to be captured where feasible during test validations.
+The following table contains a lists of performance measurements, and/or capabilities, to be captured where feasible during test validations.
 More specifically, the table contains: